Illustration of Hopelessness And Despair

 Food addicts are often stuck in a vicious cycle of binge eating and depression.

-The cycle is perpetuated and made worse by losing personal confidence and self-esteem, which a severe bout of job burnout can cause.
+The cycle is perpetuated and made worse by losing personal confidence and self-esteem, which a severe episode of job burnout can cause.

 Some think you can break the addiction by bingeing and then purging.